arozhkov/jimi-robot/README.md

-JMX collector.
-Highly inspired by my previous not open-sourced works, articles from [monitoring sucks](http://monitoring.no.de/) and jmxtrans project.
+Jimi is highly inspired by my previous non open-source works, articles from [monitoring sucks](http://monitoring.no.de/) and the jmxtrans project.

 ![jimi](https://raw.github.com/arozhkov/jimi-robot/master/img/Jimi.png)

 ## Ideas behind this project
-It's not that difficult to collect JMX counters, the difficulty is to make configuration, maintenance and integration with other tools simple. _Having said that, it's even harder to make good use of collected data._
+It's not that difficult to collect JMX counters, the difficulty is to create a tool easy to configure, maintain and integrate with other applications. _Having said that, it's even harder to make good use of collected data._

 ## Features